qasimkhalid/SBEO/Competency Questions.md

         }
         ```

-        * What is the length and width of all corridors (excluding corridor segments)?
+        * 11. What is the area of all corridors (it can be of any shape, such as, rectangular, circular, trapezoidal or triangular)?

          ```
         SELECT ?corridor ?length ?width